pfq/PFQ/user/libpcap/README.md

 a configuration file, on per-socket basis.
 This solves the problem of passing different values to multiple pcap socket in multi-threaded applications.

-The path of the configuration file is passed to the library along with the device name:
+The path of the configuration file is specified along with the device name:

 ```
 pfq/config_file:[device[:device[:device..]]]